zearp/Nucintosh/README.md

 > Tip: Once everything works and you installed and configured all your stuff, create a bootable clone of your system with a trial version of *Carbon Copy Cloner* or *Superduper!*.
 Don't forget to copy your EFI folder to the clone's EFI partition.

 ## Big Sur
++ Big Sur needs its own version of Airportitlwm, download the kext [here](https://github.com/OpenIntelWireless/itlwm/releases/download/v1.1.0/AirportItlwm_v1.0_Beta_BigSur.kext.zip) and put it in the kext folder replacing the other one
 + Near the end of the install the system volume will be cryptographically sealed, this will take [some](https://dortania.github.io/OpenCore-Install-Guide/extras/big-sur/#troubleshooting) time
 + To fully disable SIP you need to change ```csr-active-config``` to FF0F0000 in the config
 + Error 66 when trying to mount / in read/write mode and/or errors about diskXs5s1 when booting, this is due to apfs snapshots;